 Reminiscent of the Cote d'Azur, the pine-clad hills dotted with white-washed villas tumble down to a stunning stretch of coastline, headlands and small bays with wondeful views around every corner.

-Originally a small fishing village, Moraira has grown over the last 15 years into a charming resort.
+Originally a small fishing village, Moraira has grown over the last 15 years into a charming resort that has been carefully planned.
 Missing are the high-rise developments that are so typical of many Spanish resorts, instead strict town-council control has led to the building of villas on the surrounding hillsides which can be glimpsed through the pinewoods and vineyards.
 The town has also been well-protected, originally a small fishing village, Moraira has grown in recent years into a popular yet charming Spanish holiday resort, no high rise developments here with the new development complementing the traditional old town perfectly.
 Moraira has several family friendly beaches, good windsurfing, snorkelling, golf, tennis, riding stables and a go-kart track - plenty of activities for everyone.

 The character of the Moraira coastline, with its dazzling white cliffs and dramatic 'cabos' (headlands) with small forts perched above (to watch for corsair pirates from the Barbary coast in times past) means that the beaches are mainly in small coves and bays.

-There’s a fine sandy beach near the centre of the village.
+There’s a fine sandy beach near the centre of the town.
 It shelves gently and is ideal for families with children.
 With several restaurants and snack bars nearby there’s little reason to shake the sand from your feet until the sun begins to sink.